Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-the FermiLab accelerator is increased to 700W.
-The experiment aims at measuring the transition probabilities $P(\nu_{\mu}\rightarrow \nu_{e})$ and $P(\nu_{\mu}\rightarrow \nu_{\mu})$, thereby determining the atmospheric oscillation parameters $\Delta m^{2}_{32}$ and $\theta_{23}$, CP violating phase, $\delta_{CP}$ and the neutrino mass hierarchy.\\The NO$\nu$A project managed by Fermi National Accelerator Laboratory(FNAL) or FermiLab is an off-axis long baseline neutrino experiment aimed downward at an angle of 14mrad to the incident beam direction to achieve peak energy of 2GeV.
-It has two identical detectors-- anear detector at FermiLab of dimension $4.2\times4.2\times15m^{3}$ and a far detector in Minnesota of dimension $15.6\times15.6\times60m^{3}$ to study the oscillation of the flavours from one to the other.
-A neutrino beam produced at FermiLab is sent to the 14kton far detector in Ash river, Minnesota 810 km away.
-The near detector is 1 km from the target with a mass of about 300 tons.\\The neutrino interaction mechanism is similar to that of MINOS.
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} FermiLab $\rightarrow$ Ash River, Minesota, US \task \textbf{Period:} 2011-\textit{present} \task \textbf{Type:} $\nu_{\mu}\rightarrow\nu_{e}$, $\bar{\nu}_{\mu}\rightarrow\bar{\nu}_{e}$ \task \textbf{Detection Technique:} Scintillator, Calorimeter \end{tasks} The NO$\nu$A is the upgradation of the MINOS experiment where the power of the FermiLab accelerator is increased to 700kW.
+The experiment aims at measuring the transition probability $P(\nu_{\mu}\rightarrow \nu_{e})$(or $\nu_{e}$-appearance) and survival probability $P(\nu_{\mu}\rightarrow \nu_{\mu})$(or $\nu_{\mu}$-disappearance), thereby determining the atmospheric oscillation parameters $\Delta m^{2}_{32}$ and $\theta_{23}$, CP violating phase, $\delta_{CP}$ and the neutrino mass hierarchy.\\The NO$\nu$A\cite{jediny2017nova} project managed by Fermi National Accelerator Laboratory(FNAL) or FermiLab is an off-axis long baseline neutrino experiment aimed downward at an angle of 14 milliradian to the incident beam direction to achieve peak energy of 2GeV.
+It has two identical detectors-- a near detector at FermiLab of dimension $4.2\times4.2\times15m^{3}$ and a far detector in Minnesota of dimension $15.6\times15.6\times60m^{3}$ to study the oscillation of the muon neutrino flavor to electrino neutrino type.
+A neutrino beam produced at FermiLab is sent to the 14kton far detector in Ash river, Minnesota located 810 km away.
+The near detector is 1 km from the source with a mass of about 300 tons.\\The neutrino interaction mechanism is similar to that of MINOS.
 The NO$\nu$A detectors are huge tracking calorimeter consisting of many PVC cells of $6cm\times4cm$ filled with mineral oil liquid scintillator with 5\% mixture of pseudocumene.\\The results obtained obtained between July 2013 and March 2015 are divided into $\nu_{\mu}$-disappearance and $\nu_{e}$-appearance results.
 The $\nu_{\mu}$-disappearance mode is sensitive to $\theta_{23}$ and $\Delta m^{2}_{23}$ measurement.
 A total of 78 events have been observed in the disappearance channel with the prediction of 82 events at the best-fit value.
 33 events have been detected in the appearance channel.
-The obtained results are for $0.38<\sin^{2}\theta_{23}<0.65$ at 68\% C.L. for Normal Hierarchy(NH), and for $0.37<\sin^{2}\theta_{23}<0.64$ at 68\% C.L. for Inverted Hierarchy(IH).
-The analysis od NO$\nu$A data slightly disfavours inverted mass heirarchy with $\Delta\chi^{2}=-0.47$ and maximal atmospheric mixing is disfavoured at around 2.6$\sigma$.\\The most recent update of the oscillation results are announced at the January 2018 JETP talk \textquotedblleft Latest Oscillation Results from NOvA" by A. Radovic where at $8.85\times10^{20}$ POT(\textit{protons on target}), NO$\nu$A obtains: \paragraph{}For $\nu_{\mu}$ disappearance, $\Delta m^{2}_{32}=+2.444^{+0.079}_{-0.077}\times10^{-3}eV^{2}$ with Normal Hierarchy preferred at 0.2$\sigma$, and the atmospheric mixing angle to be
+The obtained results are for $0.38<\sin^{2}\theta_{23}<0.65$ at 68\% C.L. for Normal Hierarchy(NH), and for $0.37<\sin^{2}\theta_{23}<0.64$ at 68\% C.L. for Inverted Hierarchy(IH). \\The analysis od NO$\nu$A data slightly disfavours inverted mass heirarchy with $\Delta\chi^{2}=-0.47$ and maximal atmospheric mixing is disfavoured at around 2.6$\sigma$.
+The most recent update of the oscillation results are announced at the January 2018 JETP talk \textquotedblleft Latest Oscillation Results from NO$\nu$A" by A. Radovic\cite{radovic2018latest} where at $8.85\times10^{20}$ POT(\textit{protons on target}), NO$\nu$A obtains: \paragraph{}For $\nu_{\mu}$ disappearance, $\Delta m^{2}_{32}=+2.444^{+0.079}_{-0.077}\times10^{-3}eV^{2}$ with Normal Hierarchy preferred at 0.2$\sigma$, and the atmospheric mixing angle to be